Orbital degeneracy loci and applications: Nilpotent orbits

 \subsection{Examples of small dimension}

 For the construction of varieties with trivial canonical bundle up to dimension $d=4$, condition \eqref{restrictionOrbit} leaves only few possibilities, which we compile in Table \ref{table:richardson}.
-The integer $\delta$ in the last column is the degree of the map $\Omega^1_{G/P}\ra\overline\cO$.
-It is always equal to one in type A or for the Springer resolutions (cases (6) and (9)).
+In such table $\QQ^n$ denotes the $n$-dimensional quadric, while $F_{\underline{d}}$ (resp.\ $OF_{\underline{d}}$) denotes (partial) flag varieties (resp.\ of isotropic subspaces with respect to a non-degenerate symmetric form).
+The integer $\delta$ in the last column is the degree of the map $\Omega^1_{G/P}\ra\overline\cO$; it is always equal to one in type A or for the Springer resolutions (cases (6) and (9)).
 It is easy to check that its value is two for odd dimensional projective spaces, considered as homogeneous varieties for symplectic groups (cases (4) and (11)).
 For cases (5) and (12) see \cite[Proposition 3.21]{Fu03}; cases (15) and (16) for $G_2$ are discussed in \cite[Lemma 5.4 and Appendix]{Fu07}.
 The closure of each Richardson orbit listed in Table \ref{table:richardson} is normal and has rational singularities, see \cite{KraftProcesi82,Kraft89}.